NCAS-CMS/cfdm/docs/source/index.rst

 - "metadata constructs" that describe

-  - the locations of each cell of the data array (i.e. the domain), and
+  - the locations of each cell of the data array (i.e. the "domain"), and

   - the physical nature of each cell's datum.